mebaysan/mebaysan/README.md

 I am basically related to Data Analytics, Data Ethics, Machine Learning, and Artificial Intelligence topics.
 Nowadays, I use cloud technologies to improve my job.
 I also like meeting new people over a cup of coffee.
 I am always eager to challenges hards me.
 Feel free to reach out me at menesbaysan@gmail.com or DM me on LinkedIn.

-Competencies: Python, SQL, Web Development, Data Analysis, Data Visualization, Learning How to Learn
+Competencies: Learning How to Learn, Python, SQL, Web Development, Data Analysis, Data Visualization

 Data Analyst | Data Engineer | Software Developer | Freelancer